luizfelipegois/luizfelipegois/README.md

 ### About me

-Front-end developer and technology enthusiast.
-I work in the development and management of small and medium-sized web applications, using React, Jest, styled-components, bootstrap, Redux and Node.js technologies.
+Working with web development since 2021, mainly using React, JavaScript, Node.js, Jest, Redux and styled-components.
+I developed web applications that impact the management of personal expenses and personal routine.
+Always concerned about user experience and accessibility.

 ##